 Geraniums prefer a moist, free-draining soil.
 Once established, they are drought-tolerant but it’s always best to prevent them drying out completely because this could make them susceptible to diseases such as powdery or downy mildews.

 In winter they will prefer a location that does not get waterlogged.
-Our plants are all hardy, or fully hardy but they don’t enjoy being wet and cold.
+Geraniums don’t enjoy being wet and cold.

-Our plants are either Hardy or Fully Hardy; this means they can range from H4 to H5 (Hardy) or H6 to H7 (Fully Hardy) on the Royal Horticultural Society Hardiness Rating Scale.
+The majority of our plants are either Hardy or Fully Hardy, a few are classed as Not Fully Hardy or Half Hardy; this means they can range from H3 (Half Hardy) or H4 to H5 (Hardy) or H6 to H7 (Fully Hardy) on the Royal Horticultural Society Hardiness Rating Scale.

 H4 – H5 will tolerate temperatures from -5c to -15c and should survive a UK winter, except at high altitudes.